+Overall, the third iteration of the Monte Carlo Model used confirms the insights produced by using Equations 1 and 2 to produce hypothetical data.

 Insights from the Monte Carlo Model

 If the goal is to induce the enemy to waste missiles (i.e. maximize missile misses), then we can adopt a force posture of having relatively few aircraft at a base while operationally inducing the enemy to overestimate the number of aircraft I have at the base